 Intelligenz solutions provide integrated software for Wellness, Spa, Fitness, Leisure Centres, Recreation Activities, Resort and Restaurant Management.read more

 SA Aquatic and Leisure Centre impacts community and elite swimmers in remarkable year

-The acknowledgement of its hosting of South Australia’s most Significant Event of the Year at the 2016 Sport SA/KPMG South Australian Sport Awards, has been just one of many achievements by the South Australian during its fifth year of operations.
+The acknowledgement of its hosting of South Australia’s most Significant Event of the Year at the 2016 Sport SA/KPMG South Australian Sport Awards, has been just one of many achievements by the South Australian facility during its fifth year of operations.

 The SA Aquatic and Leisure Centre received the award for hosting the Hancock Prospecting Swimming Australia Olympic Trials in March, which were also notable for launching South Australian swimmer Kyle Chalmers as an elite athlete and as a major star.

 Chalmers, who went on to win the Olympic 100 metre freestyle gold in Rio, had been trained at the SA Aquatic and Leisure Centre since 2013 by coach Peter Bishop.